Learning Guides

 Why Study Math and Physics in the Age of AI?

 If AI can already solve problems and write code, is there any point in learning math and physics?
-Yesâbecause deep quantitative thinking is the superpower that AI can't replace.
+Yes: AI makes routine output cheaper, which raises the value of people who can audit assumptions, model constraints, check units, and reason from first principles.

 Why You're Not Ready for the Math and Physics Exam (and What to Do Instead)